A Gentle Seasonal Reset for Hot, Humid Days

 VATA · air

-Stirred by cold, raw, and irregular eating.
-Keep meals warm, cooked, and on a steady clock so the nerves stay settled.
+Unsettled by cold, raw, irregular eating.
+Keep food warm, cooked, and on a gentle, regular rhythm.

 Three

-Ayurveda reads food first through its six rasas (tastes), each with an energetic effect on the body.
-Three of them cool and settle the fire season; three of them stoke it.
-For these weeks, lean toward the cooling three and let the heating three step back — not vanish, simply soften.
+Ayurveda reads food through six tastes (rasas), and each one does something to you.
+Three cool and settle the body; three add heat.
+For these few weeks, lean toward the cooling three and let the others step back — there's no need to banish anything.

-• Bitter — leafy greens, courgette, dandelion, fenugreek, fresh coriander
+• Bitter — leafy greens, courgette, fresh coriander, fenugreek

 • Astringent — mung beans, lentils, pomegranate, green apple, broccoli

-• Sour — vinegar, tomatoes, citrus excess, fermented foods, alcohol
+• Sour — vinegar, tomatoes, too much citrus, fermented food, alcohol

-• Salty — heavy salting, crisps, cured and tinned foods
+• Salty — heavy salting, crisps, cured and tinned food

-• Pungent — chilli, raw onion & garlic, mustard, excess coffee
+• Pungent — chilli, raw onion and garlic, mustard, lots of coffee

 Four

-This is a summer version: warming and cooked enough to hold the fire against the humidity, but built from cooling, calming tastes and kept light on the heating spices.
+This is a summer version — warm and cooked, so it keeps your digestion company through the damp, but built from cooling flavours and kept soft on the heating spices.

 The Reset Bowl · serves 2–3